alantanlc/ntucourses/backend/DATA.md

-## Data
+## Data Sources

-This document describes the type of information available on various publicly available sources.
+This document describes the type of data available on various public sources.

 <a name='content-of-courses'></a>